JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 ### Xcode

-If your iOS run configuration reports that there is no virtual device to run on, or the preflight checkmake sure to launch Xcode and see if there are any updates for the iOS simulator.
+If your iOS run configuration reports that there is no virtual device to run on, or the preflight check fails, make sure to launch Xcode and see if there are any updates for the iOS simulator.

 ### Get help